How to Watch the 2021 Golden Globes Nominations Livestream - E! Online

 How can you watch the 2021 Golden Globes nomination ceremony?

 Tune into Today on NBC for the first round of nominations, which include Best Motion Picture, Best Television Series and more.
 Additionally, E!
-News will simulcast Today's exclusive broadcast of the first 12 categories, as well as the remaining categories, across E!
+News will simulcast Today's broadcast of the first 12 categories, as well as the remaining categories, exclusively across E!
 Online and E!
 News' digital channels including YouTube, Twitter and Facebook, and on GoldenGlobes.com.

 Who will be presenting the 2021 Golden Globes nominations?